On-the-Job Training: Best Methods and Strategies

 6. Job Shadowing

 Ever thought of letting your employees ‘shadow’ others?
 Well, what do you understand by this?
 Worry not!
-As it’s something positive.
+Because, it’s something positive.
 Job shadowing allows an employee to observe a colleague’s work closely.
 This is especially helpful for new employees to understand the roles quickly.

 Imagine a new sales executive observing an experienced managerial colleague to learn how to handle customer calls and close deals.